 The Difference by Definition - CTV vs. OTT vs. Linear TV

 - CTV is connected to or through the internet.
 CTV and connected TV is any streaming device used to stream video over the internet.

-- OTT is the platform for TV/video content online, published through streaming or video on demand (VOD) models in addition to “over the top of” traditional or linear network providers.
+- OTT is the online TV/video content platform published through streaming or video-on-demand (VOD) models and “over the top of” traditional or linear network providers.